The answer is yes, but…not with all situations and not all types of sandbox solutions.

 - Branding elements (like custom master pages and alternate CSS files)

 By default, all sandbox solutions created with Visual Studio templates include a .net assembly which needs to be disabled to get a fully declarative solution.

 To disable the assembly in the project with Visual Studio, you can set the property “Include Assembly in the Package” to false, as shown in the image below.

 For complex scenarios, you can use the App/Add-in model and the Office PNP is full of good examples that you can use as a starting point; the PNP repository is kept updated by the community and by Microsoft.

 If you are planning to start developing SharePoint solutions in the upcoming months, the SharePoint Framework (SPFx) is the way to go.
-It didn’t reach the final version yet and is only available for SharePoint Online, but it will be available on SharePoint 2016 during 2017 with a feature pack, although it is not granted that it will be released for SharePoint 2013.
+It didn’t reach the final version yet and is only available for SharePoint Online, but it will be available for SharePoint 2016 during 2017 with a feature pack, although it is not granted that it will be released for SharePoint 2013.

 With all supported methods available to build solutions, SharePoint developers are becoming to be more like web developers… this is the time to invest in your future and learn new methods and technologies; you can start by reading this article.

 Bellow you have a table with all the development methods that you can and cannot use in 2017 in your SharePoint environments.

 |Code-based Sandbox Solutions||Not Supported||Not Supported||Deprecated||Supported|